vinhowe/cs224-labs/linux-systems.md

 ## Part 6.
 File System Tasks

 You now have the skills necessary to work with directories and files.
-You will copy a compressed directory from our class directory, decompress/extract it, and then use the skills you have learned to answer questions about it an modify it.
-Make sure you execute the following commands from the directory for this class that you created in Task 5.
+You will copy a compressed directory from our class directory, decompress/extract it, and then use the skills you have learned to answer questions about it and modify it.
+Make sure you execute the following commands from the directory for this class that you created in Task 4.

 ### Step 1.
 Copy the compressed lab directory